-By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, Amazon, and AlbumArt.org, in that order.
+By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, and AlbumArt.org, in that order.
 You can reorder the sources or remove some to speed up the process using the sources configuration option.